JaduAR/device-simulator-Apple-iPhone-14-and-15-models/README.md

 * [iPhone 15 Models ](https://useyourloaf.com/blog/iphone-15-screen-sizes/)

 # Installation Instructions
-* Create a folder in any folder in an existing Unity Project e.g. `<project directory>/Assets/Configs/Devices`.
+* In an existing Unity project, create a new folder in any directory e.g. `<project directory>/Assets/Configs/Devices`.
 * Copy the contents of this repository to the chosen folder.

 ### Known Issues